nabhold/shared/README.md

 | Version            | Current workflow version      |
 | Breaking changes   | Compatibility considerations  |

-This documentation is particularly important because reusable workflows behave like internal APIs.
+This documentation is particularly important because reusable workflows behave like internal APIs — and every schema in `contracts/` should document the equivalent: purpose, fields, required vs. optional, version, and breaking-change history.

 ---